zolbatar/dariclang/README.md

 * A modern BASIC dialect
 * Can be run either in a JIT, compiled to an executable and in future with a kind-of REPL prompt
 * Standard library:
-  * 2D - line drawing, circle, etc. Either renders immediately, or using back buffer flipping
+  * 2D - line drawing, circle, etc. Either renders immediately, or using back buffer flipping.
-  * 3D engine, using OpenGL3 and shaders to render
+  * 3D engine, using OpenGL3 and shaders to render.
-  * Sound, a soft synthesizer
+  * Sound, a soft synthesizer.
-  * Simple TIME$ function and a low and high precision timer
+  * Simple TIME$ function and a low and high precision timer.

 The following examples are in the repo: